 Yes, you might not ever come back to Pitiya.
-That’s the realistic truth.
+That’s the real truth.

-Most people who visited to your site today won’t come back ever either.
+Most people who visited your site today won’t come back ever either.

 I personally use Gist to send broadcast emails and automate converting readers into customers’ processes.

-You can display lead capture forms on your website’s sidebar, bottom of post pages and even show up lightboxes to get higher opt-in rates.
+You can display lead capture forms on your website’s sidebar, the bottom of post pages, and even show up lightboxes to get higher opt-in rates.

 Now you know;